0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Letsdefend.io_Notes/DynamicAnalysis.md

 Malware analysts use debuggers to learn the malware's working structure and disable some prevention features by modifying the code.

-For example, suppose you want to investigate a malware that does not function when the device name is not "Shawn."
-You can disable this control with the Debugger by making changes to the codes in which it is implemented, ensuring that the malware continues to run.
+For example, suppose you want to investigate a malware that does not function when the device name is not "Shawn" You can disable this control with the Debugger by making changes to the codes in which it is implemented, ensuring that the malware continues to run.

 Some debuggers that are frequently preferred by malware analyst are as follows.
 - Ollydbg